lzukw/WirelessDisplay/Common/README.md

 - A class that asks via POST-requests to the ScriptingRestApiServer running on the remote computer to exeute scripts on the remote computer [RemoteScriptRunner.cs].
+- A static class [Services/HostAddressProvider.cs] for getting get the hostname and the IPv4-Address of the local computer
 - A static class containing all magic strings for all projects as readonly members [MagicStrings.cs].
 - The Exception `WDException` used by all WirelessDisplay-projects.